devops329/devops/instruction/awsEcs/awsEcs.md

 1. Under `Environment` select `Launch type` since we don't want to utilize a capacity strategy at this point.
 A capacity strategy defines how the service should scale in order to meet customer demand.
 1. Under `Deployment configuration`
    1. Select `Service` since we want the JWT Pizza Service to continually run, as opposed to a short running task.
    1. Select `jwt-pizza-service` from the `Family` dropdown.
-This select the task definition that you created earlier.
+This selects the task definition that you created earlier.
    1. Provide **jwt-pizza-service** as the `Service name`.
 1. Under `Networking`
    1. Remove the selection for the `default` security group.
 This provides no value, and we don't want to accidentally inherit a security rule that we are not expecting.